 Butt Monkey: Nightshade.
 She has gone through and continues to go through so much crap that you really do have to wonder if the author hates her.

 Diabolus Ex Machina: In Odrsjot.
 Belle, Pilate, and Kera have been left in Lerris, where they can start a new life away from war ... and then Shell shows up and slaughters the entire village.
 The three of them survive, but not without scars.

 Doomed Hometown: And how.
 Kera has this really bad.
 No sooner than she arrives at the place she decides to settle down in with Bellesmith and Pilate, which was her hometown before abducted by Nightshade, Prime Enforcer Shell shows up and spreads the fun to everypony!

-Door Stopper: As of 2014/01/01, this story is seven hundred and twenty-seven chapters long.
+Door Stopper: As of 09/15/2014, this story is one thousand chapters long.
 And it's still not complete.